 AI as a peacemaker in modern locker rooms 🤖

 In a context where technology is advancing, some clubs are already implementing behavior analysis systems using artificial intelligence to detect tensions among players before they escalate.
-Tools like facial recognition software or tone analysis in conversations can alert coaching staff to potential conflicts.
+Tools such as facial recognition software or tone analysis in conversations can alert the coaching staff to potential conflicts.
 Although Flick has not confirmed its use at Barça, managing egos in high-level squads remains a challenge that not even the best algorithm fully solves.

 Flick prefers to mind his own plate rather than his neighbor's 🍽️

 While at Madrid the atmosphere tightens over a ball that isn't passed, Flick shows that at Barça there is enough drama of their own to worry about others'.
-After all, why meddle in other people's gardens when at home you have a locker room that seems like a soap opera with a new episode every week.
+After all, why get involved in other people's gardens when at home you have a locker room that seems like a soap opera with a new episode every week.
 At least the German knows that if there is a conflict, it's better to manage it privately than to air it out in a press conference.